stg7/phrasit/README.md

 Scons will download all needed thirdparty libs and tools (e.g. leveldb) and build them, this process should run without errors, otherwise you should run `./prepare.sh` manually for error checking.

-Test it with a simple help screen call:
+Now you can test it with a simple help screen call:
 ```
 ./phrasit -h
 ------------------------------------------------